lsolbach/qclojure/README.md

    Extensive test suite with statistical validation of quantum circuit behavior and measurement outcomes

 ## Usage
 QClojure is a library to be used in programs or interactive within the REPL.

+To use QClojure, add a dependency to your project definition.

 This small example show the creation of a quantum circuit in a functional way and the execution on the simulator.